mschoder/lidar-lidar-calibration/README.md

 ## Visualization Tools
 - Ensure Octomap is [properly installed](https://github.com/OctoMap/octomap/wiki/Compilation-and-Installation-of-OctoMap)
+- Relevant Octomap visualization files are in the `visuals` directory
 - Review `tf_transform.cpp` to ensure that the topics are properly mapped to the correct topics for the desired rosbags

 ### Visualizing a Single Sensor